Claude Code Plugins

 Kaizen enables building sophisticated AI agents with:

-• Signature-Based Programming: Type-safe agent interfaces with automatic validation
+• Signature-Based Programming: Type-safe agent interfaces with automatic validation and optimization

-• Multi-Agent Coordination: Supervisor-worker, agent-to-agent protocols
+• Multi-Agent Coordination: Supervisor-worker, agent-to-agent protocols, hierarchical structures

-• Multimodal Processing: Vision, audio, and text processing
+• Multimodal Processing: Vision, audio, and text processing capabilities

 Quick Start